 Q: How much has the loan cost?

-Q: So what is the APR of this loan?
+Q: What is the APR of this loan?

-So what is the actual calculation then?
-Below you can learn how to calculate loan APR; many terms of the full calculation drop out when there is only one "drawdown" and one "repayment".
+For a bullet loan like one from Smart-Pig, many terms of the full APR calculation drop out when there is only one "drawdown" and one "repayment".

 x = APR in %